msawczyn/EFDesigner/docs/Properties.md

 </tbody>
 </table>

-## Removing a Property

-To remove a property, simply select it and hit the Delete key.
-It will be removed from the model completely without confirmation.

 ## Context Menu

 Right-clicking on a property displays a Visual Studio context menu with some new choices pertinent to that property.